andyg72/round_one/README.md

 As a team, you must parse the content of that file and write a Ruby method that checks each line to determine if it is palindromic.

-The lines will contain letters, numbers, and non-alphanumeric symbols.
 Non-alphanumeric characters such as punctuation and quotation marks should not be taken into account, nor should the method check for case-sensitivity.

 Lines that contain no alphanumeric characters should not be counted towards the total.

 For example: